andydobrucki/gojira/README.md

 On first run, app retrieves comments from the last 7 days.
 Hit enter to see the first comment on the list.
 After all comments have been viewed, app goes into watch mode and monitors for new comments every 5 minutes.

+App updates automatically on startup based on repo's release tag.

 ### Excluding comnments from specific users
 The 'exclude.yaml' file (created on first run) accepts user emails that will be excluded from retrieved comments (e.g. yourself)